 As LiDAR cost continues to decrease, ADAS supporting Level 3 autonomy is expected to be more widely adopted in premium-priced and mass market vehicles.
 It is also expected that ADAS of autonomy level below Level 3 will be increasingly equipped with LiDAR to improve the reliability and performance of the ADAS system.
 According to the Frost & Sullivan Report, 1.5% of the approximately 78 million vehicles in 2021, or 1.2 million vehicles, have certain level of ADAS features and 10% are equipped with LiDAR in 2021.
-According to the Frost & Sullivan Report, the LiDAR penetration rate is assumed to be 13%, 25%, 40%, 45% and 50% in each year from 2022 to 2026, respectively.
 22.1% of the approximately 90 million vehicles in 2026, or 19.9 million vehicles, are expected to have certain level of ADAS features and 50% are expected to be equipped with LiDAR in 2026.
 According to the Frost & Sullivan Report, 52.7% of the approximately 110 million vehicles in 2030, or 58.0 million vehicles, are expected to have certain level of ADAS features and 80% of which are expected to be equipped with LiDAR in 2030, representing market opportunities of 196.7 million LiDAR units and TAM of US\$64.9 billion.